frosimanuel/carbonswap/README.md

 # CarbonSwap: Polygon Smart Contract for NCT Acquisition

 This repository houses `TokenSwapComposer.sol`, a Solidity smart contract designed to operate on the Polygon network.
-It acts as the destination-chain component in the [CarbonOffset platform's](https://github.com/deca12x/CarbonOffset/) cross-chain workflow, automatically swapping bridged assets (USDT) for tokenized carbon credits (NCT - Nature Carbon Tonne).
+It acts as the destination-chain component in the [LayerGreen platform's](https://github.com/deca12x/CarbonOffset/) cross-chain workflow, automatically swapping bridged assets (USDT) for tokenized carbon credits (NCT - Nature Carbon Tonne).

 **Our Vision:** To provide a transparent and automated mechanism on Polygon for converting bridged funds into tangible, verifiable carbon offsets, completing the user's journey to neutralize their carbon footprint.